-“There are more than 78,000 children in the care of child welfare organizations across Canada.
+“There are more than 78,000 children in foster care across Canada.
 More than 30,000 of these children have parents whose parental rights have been terminated by the courts.
-What this usually means is that these children have no permanent family and will live in foster care or small institutional placements until they are legally of age.”
+What this usually means is that these children have no permanent family and will be children in foster care or small institutional placements until they are legally of age.”

 This a quote taken from Canada’s Waiting Kids.
 I am a parent of one of these children and an opportunity to give came up this morning to support older children waiting to be adopted with Philanthoper.

 There are 500,000 children in foster care in the United States.
 Watch the video to see the facts of a child in care.

 For just $1.00 you can change the world.